Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-20-aws-cdk-cognito.md

 }
 ```
 * Created an Identity Pool named IdentityPool, allowing Unauthenticated Users, and specifying Cognito User Pool as the Identity Provider referencing the User Pool Client via `clientId` and User Pool Identity Provider as `providerName`.
-* Here, the User Pool Client options and User Pool Identity Provider come together for intergration with the Identity Pool.
+* Here, the User Pool Client options and User Pool Identity Provider come together for integration with the Identity Pool.
 * `CfnOutput` print to console the Identity Pool ARN.

 ##### Create IAM Roles